 To help you play all of your favorite PC games with your favorite Xbox One controller, we’ve put together this simple step-by-step walkthrough.
 Before we begin, you should know that there are three ways to do this: USB, wireless, or Bluetooth.
 You should also make sure your controller is updated with the latest Firmware.

-Getting this Wireless Adapter for XBOX One controller made my Gaming on Windows 10 '10 times better.
+You might also like How to connect a PS4 controller to a PC and How to connect Nintendo Switch controllers to a PCGetting this Wireless Adapter for XBOX One controller made my Gaming on Windows 10 '10 times better.
 Manual driver installations fail every time as well.

 Connect your Xbox One controller using USB